japila-books/apache-spark-internals/docs/rest/index.md

 | Description

 | [[applications]] `applications`
-| [[ApplicationListResource]] Delegates to the link:spark-api-ApplicationListResource.adoc[ApplicationListResource] resource class
+| [[ApplicationListResource]] Delegates to the spark-api-ApplicationListResource.md[ApplicationListResource] resource class

 | [[applications_appId]] `applications/\{appId}`
-| [[OneApplicationResource]] Delegates to the link:spark-api-OneApplicationResource.adoc[OneApplicationResource] resource class
+| [[OneApplicationResource]] Delegates to the spark-api-OneApplicationResource.md[OneApplicationResource] resource class

 | [[version]] `version`
 | Creates a `VersionInfo` with the current version of Spark